 Raymond A. Mohl.
-"The Interstates and the Cities: Highways, Housing, and the Freeway Revolt." https://docslide.net/documents/the-interstates-and-the-cities-highways-housing-and-the-freeway-.html.
-Accessed January 15, 2019.
+"The Interstates and the Cities: Highways, Housing, and the Freeway Revolt."

 .
 "Citizen Activism and Freeway Revolts in Memphis and Nashville: The Road to Litigation" in Journal of Urban History 40 (5):870-893.
 July 2014.

 Richard Rothstein, The Color of Law: A Forgotten History of How Our Government Segregated America.
 New York: Liveright Publishing Corporation, 2017.